 Brushing isn't necessary for hairless Xolos, but coated varieties may need to be brushed weekly.
-Veterinarian-recommended sunscreen should be applied before going outside to prevent sunburn.
-Baths should be given only occasionally to prevent dry skin or irritation.
+Veterinarian-recommended sunscreen should be applied before going outside, to prevent sunburn.
+Bathe your Xolo only occasionally, to prevent dry skin or irritation.
 A warm, damp cloth is usually plenty for a quick bath, but some gentle shampoo may be used if necessary.
 Lotion may be applied if necessary.
 Trimming nails regularly will help prevent painful splitting, cracking, or breaking a nail.

 Common Health Issues

-Because the Xoloitzcuintli is a naturally-developed breed, there are few major health concerns, but the breed may present some issues including:
+Because the Xoloitzcuintli is a naturally-developed breed, there are few major health concerns, but the breed may have some health issues, including:

 You can minimize serious health concerns in a Xoloitzcuintli by purchasing her from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.

-The comical Xolo is intelligent—but is occasionally too smart for her own good.
+The comical Xolo is intelligent—but occasionally too smart for her own good.
 Basic obedience training may be met with goofy behaviors and refusal to cooperate.
 Approach training with positive reinforcement methods—and a sense of humor—for the best results.
-Early socialization, leash manners, and basic obedience should be a priority to ensure a well-balanced Xolo.
+Early socialization, leash manners, and basic obedience should be priorities to achieve a well-balanced Xolo.

 Sporting Dog Training